 Update 08-21-2019: The Tarah Pro are compatible with voice assistants like Google Assistant and Siri for voice-enabled controls.
 The review has been updated.
 The in-line remote is very similar to the previous Jaybird X-series and Tarah model.
 The remote is now slightly curved, but the available controls are still the same.
 You get common functionalities like call/music management, volume control, and track skipping.
 You can also trigger your device voice assistant with the multipurpose button.
 The remote feels more clicky than the Tarah, and you also get audio feedback during the pairing procedure.
 You’ll also have a voice prompt telling you how much battery is left (rounded to the nearest 20%), which is nice.

 Like most wireless in-ears, these can easily fit in most pockets or a bag.
 They can be rolled into a more compact format easily without damaging the cable.
 They also come with a small pouch that doesn’t add too much bulk, and should be able to fit in pockets.
-For more portable Jaybird sports headphones, take a look at the truly wireless Run XT.
+For even more portable headphones, take a look at the Beats Flex Wireless or the Jaybird Run XT Truly Wireless.

 The Jaybird Tarah Pro come with a small pouch, unlike the previous Tarah model.
 This pouch is very similar to the X4's pouch, which slightly protects the headphones from scratches and minor water exposure.
 Unfortunately, this isn’t as protective as the Jaybird X2 hard case.
 On the upside, the pouch is fairly small and portable.

 The Jaybird Tarah Pro are well-made wireless in-ears that have a few differences with the Jaybird Tarah Wireless model.
 First, their cable isn’t flat but is braided.
 They have new magnetic earbuds which is great for easier cable management.
 They also have rotating earbud casings for how you want to wear the headphones.
 They are still IPX7 for sweat and water resistance, but we do not currently have a test to measure this accurately.
 They have an overall high-end feel and don't feel like they'll break during physical activity.